Guides

 Beware of these potential irritants in your lube!

 Parabens (anything that ends with “paraben,” e.g. “methylparaben”): Parabens are a range of common, synthetic preservatives used in everything from cosmetics to packaged food.
 Parabens have long been considered safe, but recent studies have indicated that they may cause allergic reactions and even certain cancers, especially among those born with vaginas.
 Experts found that when parabens are absorbed into the body, they mimic estrogen and can upset normal hormone production; this can contribute to the growth of tumors and cancer.
 Additionally, measurable amounts of various parabens have been found in biopsy samples of breast cancer tumors.
-Although no study has proven a conclusive link between paraben absorption and cancer, we believe transparency and education about such ingredients are important to consider when picking a lubricant.
+Although no study has proven a conclusive link between paraben absorption and cancer, we believe transparency about such ingredients is important to consider when picking a lubricant.

 L-Arginine: L-Arginine is an amino acid that may initiate a herpes outbreak in those with genital herpes.
 It is sometimes found in warming/stimulating lubes.
 We do not carry any products that contain L-Arginine.
 However, some stimulating lubes that we carry contain menthol and peppermint; these ingredients may cause irritation, so try a sample size first.